borti4938/n64rgb_project_misc/RCP2Pads/README.md

 A tiny **flexible** PCB which helps you to wire the [N64 Advanced PCB](https://github.com/borti4938/n64adv_pcb) or [N64RGB PCB](https://github.com/borti4938/n64rgb_pcb) to the video interface of the N64 RCP-NUS (graphical processor).
 This board is also suitable for any other CPLD based N64RGB mod.

-This PCB enables you to apply resistor based buffering to the RCP output pins for N64RGB installs (legacy board) or a IC based based buffer.
+This PCB enables you to apply resistor based buffering to the RCP output pins for N64RGB installs [legacy board](./legacy/) or a IC based based buffer (current version).

 ### Ordering the PCB